 Tenure-Track Assistant or Associate Professor Opening

-The Department of Economics and the International Development Studies Program at Calvin College are seeking a qualified candidate for a Tenure-Track Assistant or Associate Professor position, starting in August 2018, pending administrative approval.
-This individual must be qualified and is expected to teach introductory and/or intermediate courses in Economics, especially courses emphasizing economic
+The Department of Economics at Calvin College is seeking a qualified candidate for a Tenure-Track Assistant or Associate Professor position, starting in August 2018.
+This individual must be qualified and able to teach introductory and/or intermediate courses in Economics.
+We seek candidates who are also able to teach courses dealing with Regional Economies (Africa, Asia or Latin America) and/or Emerging Economies in addition to another field course.
+Excellent teaching, student mentoring and quality research are required.
+Candidates should have a Ph.D. in economics or directly related field from an accredited university.

 Faculty members typically teach three course sections in each of the fall and spring semesters as well as a January interim course.
 They are expected to pursue an active scholarship agenda, to advise undergraduate students, and to serve on college and departmental committees.